can450/neverwinter-event-calendar/README.md

 # neverwinter-event-calendar
-Simple tool to retrieve lastest Neverwinter Events.
+Simple tool to retrieve lastest Neverwinter events.
 This is in the process of improving for search parameters.
 Implemented using Spring Boot and Spring REST templates.

 Build with: